Applying to SunRidge School—Frequently Asked Questions

 Q: If we aren’t offered a space right after the lottery, is there any chance of getting in before the school year begins?
 A: Yes, there is a lot of shifting around with new families as many applicants have applied to more than one school, or their enrollment is dependent on a family move to the area that does not occur as planned.
 Sometimes when we have an available space, we have to call many people on our waiting list to get to someone who is ready to enroll right then, so being lower on a waiting list does not mean you won’t get in.

 Pledge Donations Q: I understand that you ask parents for monthly pledges.
 What is that and why do you need to ask for donations?
-A: Public school funding is sorely inadequate to fully fund a school such as ours, especially since State funding has been cut severely during the last five years.
-Even before those cuts, however, we depended on parent contributions to enable us to offer the small school environment and enriched Specialty classes that are integral to a Waldorf-inspired curriculum.
-Pledge donations provide about 12% of our annual budget, so are absolutely essential to the operation of our school.
+A: Public school funding does not fully fund a school such as ours.
+We depend on parent contributions to enable us to offer the small school environment and enriched Specialty classes that are integral to public Waldorf Education.
+Pledge donations provide about 14% of our annual budget, so are absolutely essential to the operation of our school.

 Q. What if we can’t afford to pledge?
 A: We ask, and need, our parents to participate to the degree they are each able, as we could not provide the educational program parents want for their children without those “extra” funds.
 Typically, parent donations vary from $10 per month to over $200 per month so virtually everyone can contribute something.
 It is understood, of course, that some families are struggling financially and are unable to contribute at all.
 Pledge donations are voluntary, and are not a factor in the application process.